-It must be clear from the communication in connection with all forms of dissemination of a project that it is funded by GUDP through the Organic RDD programme, which is coordinated by ICROFS.
-For example, the following phrasing can be used: "(Name of project) is a part of the Organic RDD 8 programme which is coordinated by ICROFS.
-The project has received grants from GUDP under the Ministry of Food, Agriculture, and Fisheries of Denmark."
+It must be clearly stated in connection with all forms of dissemination of a project that it is a part of the Organic RDD programme, which is coordinated in a joint collaboration between ICROFS and GUDP.
+For example, the following phrasing can be used: "(Name of project) is a part of the Organic RDD 9 programme which is coordinated by ICROFS (International Center for Research in Organic Food Systems).
+The project has received grants from the Green Development and Demonstration Programme (GUDP) under the Ministry of Food, Agriculture, and Fisheries of Denmark."